 Our periods are important to track when trying to conceive.
 Your "cycle" is from the beginning of your period to the beginning of the next period.
 During this cycle your body should release an egg, typically around cycle day 14.
 When it releases the egg and a few days prior is when you want to try to conceive - that time frame is called "ovulation".
 If your period is irregular it could be hard to pinpoint when you're ovulating.
 A good thing to do is to monitor your body and your cervical mucus.
-Below is a link to some videos Maureen did on how to better understand your cervical fluid down there and to find your cervix!
+Checkout these videos to better understand your cervical fluid and tips on finding your cervix!

 It's also helpful to use an app to track your period but don't rely on it to tell you when you're ovulating, especially if you're irregular.
-They're frequently off when women have irregular periods.
+They're frequently off when people have irregular periods.
 Use your body to confirm ovulation!
-And if you haven't already, try using an ovulation predictor kit.
+And if you haven't already, try using a Mosie ovulation predictor kit.
 This can help you confirm if you're actually ovulating.

 If you don't get a positive on the ovulation predictor kit, check-in with your doctor to make sure you don't have any underlying issues.
 If your doctor thinks you're okay, then Mosie might be an option worth considering.